JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-expect-actual.md

   ) : Identity
   ```

-Platform functions return platform-specific `Identity` instances, which are implemented as platform types `JVMIdentity`
+These platform functions return platform-specific `Identity` instances, which are implemented as platform types `JVMIdentity`
 and `NativeIdentity`.

 #### Expected and actual properties